 Maglev rail technology uses magnetic levitation rather than wheels to propel the train forward, allowing the vehicle to float a few millimetres off the track.
 The shuttle system at Birmingham International airport (which operated between 1984 and 1995) was the world’s first commercial, automated Maglev service and floated at 15mm off the ground.

 The best example of the tech in modern times is the Shanghai Maglev Train in China (above), which whizzes people to and from Pudong International Airport at speeds of up to 267mph.
-Japan is currently testing Maglev trains which have reached 311mph.
+Japan has tested Maglev trains which have reached a world speed record of 374mph.

 Was there a bigger rail development in the 20th century than the building of the Channel Tunnel?
 We think not.
 The Eurostar Class 737 train is based on the French high-speed TGV train sets which enables a top speed of 186mph on the specially built UK HS-1 line (99mph in the Channel Tunnel).

-To celebrate the 20th anniversary of the service, in 2015 the Eurostar will begin running the Pininfarina e320 trains (above), which will boost top speeds to 200mph, offer free wi-fi, power sockets and USB ports in the seats.
-They’ll be able to carry 900 passengers at a time and there’ll be a direct service to Amsterdam.
+To celebrate the 20th anniversary of the service, in 2015 the Eurostar began running the Pininfarina e320 trains (above), which were planned to boost top speeds to 200mph, offer free wi-fi, power sockets and USB ports in the seats.
+They’re able to carry 900 passengers at a time and a direct service from London to Amsterdam was launched in 2018.
 Check it out in the video below:

 Following the failure of British Rail’s Advanced Passenger Travel scheme in the 1980s, Brits had to wait almost 20 years for tilting trains to return to the tracks.
 In 2002, Virgin Trains began operating the British Rail Class 390 electric trains, featuring the pendolino technology developed by FIAT.